sergelogvinov/sergelogvinov.github.io/articles/proxmox/proxmox-kexec.md

 - `debian_grub` - Ansible will add a new entry to the GRUB menu with the Debian net installer.
 It will also download the netboot kernel and initrd to the server.
 - `debian_kexec` - Ansible will use kexec to reboot the server directly into the new kernel and initrd, without a full hardware reboot.
 - `debian_rebuild_initrd` - Ansible will rebuild the initrd, including the current network configuration and the custom preseed file to ensure proper booting and installation.
 - `debian_preseed` - This defines the name of the preseed file.
-Predefined preseed files can be found in the project.
+Predefined preseed files can be found in the project ([proxmox.cfg](https://github.com/sergelogvinov/ansible-role-debian-boot/blob/main/files/bookworm/proxmox.cfg), [proxmox-lvm.cfg](https://github.com/sergelogvinov/ansible-role-debian-boot/blob/main/files/bookworm/proxmox-lvm.cfg)).
 - `debian_preseed_password` - The root password that will be used during the installation.
 - `debian_sshkey` - The SSH key that will be added for root user access.